Frequently Asked Questions

 Reservations provide a one-time entry for a 90-minute visit to the indoor and outdoor gardens.
-Restrooms will be open and are located in our Lobby.
+Restrooms will be open and are located at the front entrance, in our Lobby.
 We encourage you to plan your visit accordingly and use the restroom before or after your visit through the gardens.
-Visitors will not be allowed to double-back on one-way paths and there is no re-entry after you exit the gardens.
+There is no re-entry after you exit the gardens.
 Water fountains will not be available during your visit.

 9) Can I walk up and book a visit?

 10) How many people can I bring with me on my visit?

-Reservations can be made for parties of up to 6 people.
+Reservations can be made for parties of up to 9 people.
 When reserving a time, please indicate the number of children and adults in your party.
-Every person in your party needs to be included in your reservation to help us manage capacity.
+Every person in your party needs to be included in your reservation.

 11) Do I need to wear a mask or face covering when I visit?